pdebuyl/euroscipy_document/general_organization.rst

 Private partners
 ----------------

-*The information in this section is outdated.*

-Logilab, based in Paris (France), supports the conference by hosting and managing the website of the conference.
-The website is used to manage registration, payment, abstract submission, reviewing and program publication.
-This support from Logilab, especially with respect to online payment, represents an important amount of work done for the conference.

-Enthought Europe, based in Cambridge (UK), the managing director of which is co-chairing the conference, confirmed early on their support to the conference.
-This has played a key role in the good planning of the conference.
+The EuroSciPy conference has benefited in the past of active support by several private companies that helped in the organization and logistics of the conference.
+These collaborations played a key role in the good planning of the conference.
+These companies are Enthought Europe (Cambridge, UK), Logilab (Paris, France) and Python Academy (Leipzig, Germany).

+These partnerships are likely to be renewed for the 2013 edition of the conference.

 Private sponsors
 ----------------

-*The information in this section is outdated.*

-EuroSciPy benefits from the support of the following private sponsors:

-* NumFOCUS, in the form of travel support for students.
+EuroSciPy has benefited from the support of private sponsors in the past.
+Contact with sponsors for 2013 is in progress.
-* Continuum Analytics
-* IBM Belgium
-* Wingware.
-In addition to financial support, Wingware offered three licenses for Wingware IDE that were awarded as best talk, best poster and jury awards.
-* Python Academy
-* Github